icshwi/etherlabmaster/README.md

 * Activate the EtherCAT master Network Port
 * Setup the dkms systemd service
 * Setup the ethercat systemd service
-* Put the UDEV rule to allow an user to access the ethercat master port
+* Put the UDEV rule to allow a user to access the ethercat master port
 * Put the UDEV rule to do *unmanaged*able on the ethercat master port by NetworkManager
 * Create the symbolic link for the ethercat executable command
 * Put the lib path in the global ld configuration path